0xPolygon/polygon-docs/docs/cdk/cdk-cli-tool.md

 At a high level, CDK components are like building blocks a chain administrator can select to configure a ZK-powered chain according to their own design.

-To abstract away the complexity of running or configuring CDK components, Polygon provides a RUST-based CLI tool which is an interface that chain administrators can use to deploy components.
+To abstract away the complexity of running or configuring CDK components, Polygon provides a Rust-based CLI tool which is an interface that chain administrators can use to interact with CDK components.

 This CLI tool is an entry point for chain administrators to access the CDK system.

+## Installation

+To use the CLI tool the chain admin needs only download the precompiled CDK package ([the binaries](https://github.com/0xPolygon/cdk/releases/)).

+There is no need to have Golang, checkout the CDK repo, or install anything else.
+It is also trustless.

 ## **Running the CLI tool**